abogdanova/SwarmGE/README.md

 where `[NUM]` is a float between 0 and 1.
 The default value for crossover is 0.75.

-####Onepoint
+####Variable Onepoint

 Activate with:

-    --crossover onepoint
+    --crossover variable_onepoint

-Given two individuals, create two children using one-point crossover and return them.
+Given two individuals, create two children using variable one-point crossover and return them.
 A different point is selected on each genome for crossover to occur.
+This allows genomes to grow or shrink in length.
 Crossover points areselected within the used portion of the genome by default (i.e. crossover does not occur in the tail of the individual).

+*__NOTE__ that variable onepoint crossover can cause individuals to grow* *, leading to bloat.*

+For a more in-depth discussion on onepoint crossover in Grammatical Evolution, see the list of references at the end of this document.

+####Fixed Onepoint

+Activate with:

+    --crossover fixed_onepoint

+Given two individuals, create two children using fixed one-point crossover and return them.
+The same point is selected on both genomes for crossover to occur.
+This means that genomes will always remain the same length (as long as int_flip mutation is used).
+Crossover points are selected within the used portion of the genome by default (i.e. crossover does not occur in the tail of the individual).

 For a more in-depth discussion on onepoint crossover in Grammatical Evolution, see the list of references at the end of this document.